 Even in 1957, the idea of a convertible with a retractable metal roof was far from new, and for good reason.
 Despite its wind-in-the-hair romantic image, a true open car offered more hassles than pleasure: poor weather protection, excessive noise, and vulnerability to theft and vandalism.
 Fabric tops, even with proper roll-up side windows, were a half measure; easily operated, adequately padded, properly sealing soft tops were not really commonplace until the 1980s.
 As early as the 1910s, some buyers opted for a bolt-on “California top” for the winter months, the ancestor of the accessory hardtops offered on some later convertibles.
 The hardtop addressed most of the ragtop’s problems, but it was hardly convenient, since the top could generally only be removed with a wrench and had to be stored separately.
 The obvious solution was a hardtop that could be stored in the car itself and raised and lowered at will.

-One of the first efforts at such a top — barring shade-tree improvisations lost to history — was created in the early twenties by a Salt Lake City, Utah inventor named Ben Ellerbeck, who developed a “shiftable top” for the 1922 Hudson Super Six.
+One of the first efforts at such a top — barring shade-tree improvisations lost to history — was created in the early twenties by a Salt Lake City, Utah, inventor named Ben Ellerbeck, who developed a “shiftable top” for the 1922 Hudson Super Six.
 Little apparently came of Ellerbeck’s design.
-About a decade later, the French designer Georges Paulin, a part-time stylist for coachbuilder Marcel Pourtout, developed and patented a retractable roof mechanism that Pourtout subsequently licensed to Peugeot.
-Its first production application was the 1935 Peugeot 402BL Éclipse Décapotable, which was offered in limited numbers through 1940.
+Less than a decade later, Frenchman Georges A. Paulin, who moonlighted as a stylist for coachbuilder Marcel Pourtout, developed and patented a electrically retractable rigid roof mechanism that Pourtout subsequently licensed to Peugeot.
+The first production application was the 1934 Peugeot “Éclipse Décapotable,” variations of which were offered in limited numbers through 1940.
 In 1940, stylists Alex Tremulis and Ralph Roberts at Briggs Body Works developed a similar electrical hideaway roof for the Chrysler Thunderbolt show car, a handful of which were sold to the public.

 In late 1948, Ford stylist Gilbert Spear developed a concept for a new type of retractable hardtop, inspired by a chance encounter with a prototype of Buick’s new Roadmaster Riviera hardtop coupe.
 Spear’s idea was subsequently developed into a 3/8ths-scale model called the Syrtis, which later came to the attention of William Clay Ford, younger brother of company president Henry Ford II and the head of Ford’s new Special Products Division.
 At the time, Bill Ford was planning the car that became the Continental Mark II.
 He was inspired by Spear’s design, which he thought would add distinction to the new Continental.
 In early 1953, Ford assigned a team of Special Products engineers, led by Jim Holloway and Ben Smith, to transform Spear’s concept into a production-ready design.